tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 11. Instructor Do: Terminal (0:10)

-* Explain that all of the Python code will be executed through either git-bash or the Mac terminal.
-Windows users should always use `git-bash` while Mac users should use the terminal.
+In this activity, students will learn the basics of using the terminal/command line to perform basic file system operations on their machines.

-* Open up the terminal or git-bash and walk through the following commands:
+Open up the terminal (Mac) or git-bash (Windows) and walk through the following commands:

   * `cd` (Changes the directory).